 We therefore recommend that you do not place all your uploaded images in a collection, but structure them in a systematic way.
-An already used folder on your PC/MAC or an already used album structure on an online portal like flickr can serve as a model.
+Your current folder system on your computer or an already used album structure on an online portal like Flickr can serve as a model.

 To prevent misuse, each account is initially limited to 1000 images by default.
-In order to upload more images, you only need to contact us.
-Of course, our service remains risk-free for you, there are no direct costs.
+In order to upload more images, just contact us.
+Of course, our service remains risk-free for you – there are no direct costs.

-The Internet is massive, and with it so are the number of illegally used images.
+The internet is massive, and with it so are the number of illegally used images.
 But not all illegal uses are 100% legally enforceable.
-For this reason, our intelligent software pre-screens and filters out all unsuitable images.
+For this reason, our intelligent software pre-screens and filters out all unenforceable images.

 This includes, for example, images that are too small, thumbnails and crosslink images.
 However, if you are really interested in finding all copies, please feel free to contact us for an alternative solution.

-The tax handling for licensing payments from all over the world is a very complex issue.
-This also applies to the payments to you, because it is important for us to know whether you are subject to VAT or not.
+Tax handling for licensing payments from all over the world is a very complex issue.
+This also applies to the payments to you as a person, because it is important for us to know whether you are subject to VAT or not.

 If you are subject to VAT as a company or entrepreneur, the payment for the license fees must also be paid out with 7% VAT.

 We are obliged to check whether you are registered as a company or entrepreneur.
-We can only check this with a valid EU VAT-ID (USt-IdNr.).
+We can only check this with a valid EU VAT ID.

-If you are resident in an EU country other than Germany, the EU VAT-ID is required so that we can apply the reverse charge procedure for you and you do not have to pay German VAT.
+If you are a resident in an EU country other than Germany, an EU VAT ID is required so that we can apply a reverse charge procedure for you and you do not have to pay German VAT.

 If you submit a claim to Copytrack, we will contact the potential infringer and ask them to license the image subsequently or to comment on the matter.
 If they have acquired a license for your image, they can note and prove this in our agreement portal.

-You can also submit claims for images which you are still unsure about.
+You can submit claims for images which you are unsure about.

-Ideally, however, you should point this out to us during the claim submission process by stating that you do not have exclusive rights to the image in question.
-Find out more about this under “What happens if I press “Submit Claim”?’
+Ideally, however, you should point this out to us during the claim submission process by stating that you may have sold a license already.
+Find out more about this under ‘What happens if I press “Submit Claim”?’

 In some cases this is possible.
 The CC licenses are a total of six different standard license agreements for the non-profit organization Creative Commons.

-Especially on the Internet, many images are provided with the standard licenses because these are internationally recognized and the rights situation can be clarified quickly.
+Especially on the internet, many images are provided with these standard licenses because these are internationally recognized and the rights situation can be clarified quickly.

 The provision under a CC license is always free of charge.
 Once a picture has been published under a CC license, it cannot be revoked.
-Which often makes the legal enforcement of COPYTRACK difficult.
+Which often makes legal enforcement difficult.

-The legal enforcement is however more difficult than with other images, because your image under the CC license has already been deliberately made available to the public as free content.
-Post-licensing and damages can only be claimed if the license terms have been violated and only to a small extent.
-If, on the other hand, you have provided an image under by, by-sa or by-nd, it may also be used for commercial purposes.
-In this case we do not pursue the use.
+Legal enforcement is more difficult than with other images, because your image under the CC license has already been deliberately made available to the public as free content.
+Post-licensing and damages can only be claimed to a small extent and only if the license terms have been violated.
+If, on the other hand, you have provided an image under BY, BY-SA or BY-ND, it may also be used for commercial purposes.
+In this case we do not pursue a claim.

-In any case it is necessary that you inform us when submitting the claim that a license has been granted according to Creative Commons.
+In any case, it is necessary that you inform us when submitting the claim if a license has been granted according to Creative Commons.

 If you have already sold images for online use in the past, please refer to the license fees charged for this when submitting the case.
 If you have determined the fee on the basis of the MFM table, you can indicate this in the case submission.
 If you calculate your license fee differently, you can also enter the license value manually.

-Please make sure that the usage type and duration of the license granted in the past are comparable to the action of the image user in the specific case.
-The use in an online shop, for example, is not comparable with the use in a purely editorially used blog.
+Please make sure that the usage type and duration of licenses granted in the past are comparable to the action of the image user in the specific case.
+The use in an online shop, for example, is not comparable with the use in a purely editorially-used blog.

 In any case, it is important that you can prove the amount of license fees levied in the past, for example by sending previous invoices to licensees, customers or picture agencies.
 The mere submission of price lists or general terms and conditions is often not sufficient proof.

-If you have not yet licensed the image in question before for payment, you can use your licensing practice for images of comparable type and quality.
-In any case, it is important that you can prove the amount of the license fee for the past, for example by invoices to licensees, customers or invoices from picture agencies.
+If you have not yet licensed the image in question before for payment, you can use previous licensing of images of comparable type and quality.
+In any case, it is important that you can prove past license fees, for example with invoices to licensees or customers, or invoices from picture agencies.
 The mere submission of price lists or general terms and conditions is often not sufficient proof.

 If you haven’t licensed pictures for a fee in the past, the MFM table can be a first indication for the evaluation of the license fee amount.
-It is also helpful to use the license fees of competitors from the same field.
+It is also helpful to look at the license fees of competitors in the same field.
 It is important that you remain realistic, but do not sell your rights below value.
 The required license fee should be realistically achievable on the image market, but should also enable you to work profitably.

-If you are unsure before submitting your claims, we will be happy to advise you which fees are appropriate for your images.
+If you are unsure before submitting your claims, we would be happy to advise you which fees are appropriate for your images.

 Copytrack is a fair portal!
-By submitting a claim you do not take any financial or legal risk.
-In contrast to other companies on the market, we do not immediately reprimand rights infringers, but give them the opportunity to license the unlawfully used image.
+In submitting a claim you do not take any financial or legal risk.
+In contrast to other companies on the market, we do not immediately reprimand rights infringers – rather, we give them the opportunity to license the unlawfully used image first.

 If the rights infringer does not comply with the request for post-licensing, a separate decision will be made whether to proceed with a warning or, if necessary, with legal enforcement.
 This depends on the assertiveness of your claim.
 Even in this case you do not take on any financial or legal risk.